ithamarkap/python-encryption-bagrut/README.md

 ##  Overview

-<code>► A demo project written in Python 3.12 to demonstrate encryption and decryption of English text with 3 algorithems: Caesar, Rail Fence (Zigzag) and AES.
+A demo project written in Python 3.12 to demonstrate encryption and decryption of English text with 3 algorithems: Caesar, Rail Fence (Zigzag) and AES.
 If you don't supply an encryption key for Caesar or Rail Fence, all possible options will be displayed as bruteforce encryption/decryption.
-The code is exposed as a webpage through Flask framework.</code>
+The code is exposed as a webpage through Flask framework.

 ---